jose-troche/Alexa/README.md

   * Click on the **View Skill ID** link
   * Copy the **Skill ID** (e.g. `amzn1.ask.skill.5a1e8977-e4f4-4a74-ba4c-5badaf4ac849`) from the popup.

-* Create a Lambda Function
+* Create the corresponding Lambda Function
   * Open a new browser tab
   * Go to https://jupiter1.signin.aws.amazon.com/console
   * Sign in with your **user name** (e.g. `team777`) and password